Permian-Global-Research/chewie/README.md

     working in a different project (it is also possible to specify a different cache location for each project).

-  - The scope of this package is deilibertly narrow.
-It is not intended to include functionality for post processing or modelling.
+  - The scope of this package is deliberately narrow.
+It is not intended to include functionality for complex post processing or modelling.

-TO DO:

-  - [ ] Add a `chewie_show` method to plot footprints

-  - [ ] Add cache reporting to `chewie_health_check` - i.e. n files in
-    cache, size of cache, etc.

-  - [ ] write tests…

 ## Installation